Mother Love (TV series): Awards

 Best Film Sound - Barrie Tharby, Keith Marriner, Graham Lawrence.

 Broadcasts

 Mother Love first aired in its original four parts from 29 October to 19 November 1989 on BBC One with a BBC Two repeat the following year.
 In 1991 it was broadcast on the PBS programme Mystery!, of which Rigg was the host.
 It was broadcast on Sky Arts in the early 2010s.

 Following the death of Diana Rigg, it was repeated on 22–23 December 2020 on BBC Four in two parts.

-It has not been officially released on VHS or DVD.
+Mother Love received a further repeat on Talking Pictures TV in March 2026.